crazyscoop/chronika.github.io/_posts/2025-02-01-Introduction-Kubertetes-Ingress.md

             port:
               number: 4200
 ```
-- This can also be acheived with an ingress by specifying a default backend with no rules.
+- This can also be achieved with an ingress by specifying a default backend with no rules.

 ```yaml
 apiVersion: networking.k8s.io/v1